georchestra/georchestra/docs/setup/tomcat.md

 Of course you will have to adapt the parameter to suit your setup.
 Setups based on the Jetty Servlet Container do not seem to be affected.

-## Be careful

-Remember that the geOrchestra binaries must be built according to the tomcat configuration described above.
-By default, forking the template configuration should guarantee this.

-We assume that :
- - proxy and cas are served by a specific tomcat instance, listening on localhost, port 8180
- - the geOrchestra webapps, except GeoServer, proxy and cas, are served by another tomcat instance, on port 8280
- - GeoServer is served by its own dedicated tomcat instance, which listens on port 8380

-... you should verify that your reverse proxy points to port 8180 (the `tomcat9-proxycas` instance).